Memorial for late Wayne coach Scott Jarrell revealed at Pioneer Field

 Jarrell, the wife of late Wayne football coach Scott Jarrell, was chosen to perform a ceremonial coin toss before the game after a memorial near the front gates of Pioneer Field was dedicated in honor of her husband.

-For 18 years, Coach Jess “Scott” Jarrell led the Pioneers, where he finished with a career record of 102-73-5, and along with the wins helped reshape the culture of the football program at Wayne High School.
+For 18 years, coach Jess “Scott” Jarrell led the Pioneers, where he finished with a career record of 102-73-5.
+Along with the wins, he helped reshape the culture of the football program at Wayne High School.

 Jarrell’s life was cut short on the night of Dec.
-31, 2010 but his legacy has continued to reach far beyond his lifetime in the Wayne community.
-The Pioneers football continues to play on the very same field he built, fans pile in the stands he once sat after his time as a coach, and his surviving family still reflect on the love and support shown to them in the midst of tragedy.
+31, 2010, but his legacy has continued to reach far beyond his lifetime in the Wayne community.
+The Pioneers football program continues to play on the very same field he built, fans pile in the stands he once sat after his time as a coach, and his surviving family still reflects on the love and support shown to them in the midst of tragedy.

 “This is a great town and they have really been supportive of my family since his (Scott) passing,” Jarrell’s grandson Nick Dolance said.
 “It doesn’t bring him back.
 It’s still very painful in a lot of ways but this is a happy moment to be able to look back at all he’s done and meant to this town.”